zackees/zcmds/README.md

   * vidclip
     * Clips a video using timestamps.
   * viddur
-    * Get's the.
-Use vidinfo instead.
+    * Get's the during, use vidinfo instead.
   * vidshrink
     * Shrinks a video.
 Useful for social media posts.
   * vidspeed